FACTBOX - Key political risks to watch in India

 ECONOMIC MALAISE

-Prime Minister Manmohan Singh promises to bring in a stalled policy to allow foreign supermarkets into India by March, along with a corruption ombudsman.
-The first stage of a new tax system is planned for April.
-On current form, nobody should hold their breath though.
+With a 25 percent drop in 2011, the Sensex stock market was the world's worst performing among major economies.
+The rupee was the year's worst performer in Asia <EMRG/FRX> with a 16 percent fall, and all eyes are on the current account deficit as funds flow the wrong way and the oil import bill rises.

+Growth in the second quarter of the 2012 fiscal year fell to 6.9 percent, the lowest rate for more than two years, while industrial output retreated in October for the first time since 2009.

+Asia's No. 3 economy is sitting on a comfortable cushion of $300 billion foreign reserves and a confidence building $15 billion currency swap line with Japan was unveiled in December, so quick comparisons with India's 1991 payments crisis are premature.

+But the avalanche of gloomy economic news has hit investor confidence and the political situation is not helping matters, with rifts in the government coalition making it hard to pass legislation to increase foreign investment in the economy.

+A reversal late in the year on a flagship reform to allow foreign supermarkets to operate in India was a huge blow for the government of Prime Minister Manmohan Singh.

+Like peers Brazil and China, the room for government-led stimulus is limited.
 In December, Goldman Sachs' Jim O'Neill called India the most disappointing of the BRICS countries, and warned of a risk of a balance of payments crisis if policymakers were not careful.

-Asia's No. 3 economy is sitting on a comfortable cushion of $300 billion in foreign reserves and a confidence-building $15 billion currency swap line with Japan was unveiled in December, so comparisons with India's 1991 payments crisis are premature.

-But as ever, India's dependence on imported, then subsidized energy is a weakness, with high prices adding to pressure both on the current account and fiscal deficits.
+As ever, India's dependence on imported, then subsidised energy is a weakness, with high prices adding to pressure both on the current account and fiscal deficit.
 A drawn out crisis in Europe could exacerbate the capital outflows and further moderate exports.

-Morgan Stanley wrote in February that the ongoing fiscal and current account deficits will continue to pressure the rupee against the dollar over the long term.

-"As the economy undergoes an extensive deleveraging process, we expect Indian equities and credits to underperform against their regional and emerging market peers during 2012," it said.
+December brought some much-needed relief in the form of a sharp fall in food price inflation.
+That raises expectations of monetary loosening soon to help stoke flagging growth but structural factors are likely to keep prices rising at a fast pace in the medium term.

+With hopes dashed for benefits from global supermarket supply chain expertise, India will have to find new ways to reduce food wastage and increase productivity.

 What to watch:

 -- Headline inflation.
-If price rises show a sustained slowdown, expect the monetary easing India Inc. has been demanding for months.
+If price rises slow, expect the monetary easing India Inc. has been demanding for months.

 -- The global economy and domestic demand.

-Elections in five states early this year will test support for the ruling Congress party roughly half way through Prime Minister Manmohan Singh's second term.
+Elections in five states in the first two months of the year will test support for the ruling Congress party roughly half way through Prime Minister Manmohan Singh's second term.
 Elections are hard to predict in India, but opinion polls suggest Congress could do better than a year of corruption scandals and disappointing growth would suggest.

-A poor result for Congress would compound the feeling that Prime Minister Singh is a lame-duck.
-Already, and even from within the ruling Congress party, anger at Singh's lacklustre performance is on the rise, with growing talk in the Indian media that he could step aside this year to be replaced by a caretaker until elections.
+A poor result for Congress would compound the feeling that Prime Minister Singh is a lame duck, and calls could intensify for him to hand over power to someone else in the party.

-That is still unlikely and the government could probably also muster the support to survive a no-confidence vote.
-The government's real saving grace may be the lack of appetite in the opposition Bharatiya Janata Party for an general election before 2014.
-Despite Singh's woes, it is by no means clear the BJP has won over many voters to its Hindu nationalist cause.

-The party could win in farming state Punjab, and in the 200 million people strong Uttar Pradesh, any improvement on the 22 seats it currently holds in the 403 seat state assembly would be spun as a victory.
+The party could win in Punjab, while in the 200 million strong Uttar Pradesh any improvement on the 22 seats it currently holds in the 403 seat state assembly would be spun as a victory.

-Rahul Gandhi, son of current party leader Sonia Gandhi, has staked his political reputation on getting a good result in Uttar Pradesh, which may be a barometer for the national mood ahead of general elections in 2014.
+Rahul Gandhi has staked his political reputation on getting a good result in Uttar Pradesh, which may be a barometer for the national mood ahead of general elections in 2014.

-Even if the party comes in fourth place but forms a coalition government in the state he will be seen as a success.
+Even if the party comes in fourth place but forms a coalition government, he will be seen as a success.

-Party chief Sonia Gandhi, who is at least as influential as the prime minister, has made more public appearances but has shed no light on the illness she is suffering, which some Indian media reports say is cancer.
+Party chief Sonia Gandhi, who is at least as influential as the prime minister, has shown up in parliament on a number of occasions in recent weeks but has shed no light on illness she is suffering, which some Indian media reports say is cancer.

 What to watch: